ytyulkinaxway/axway-open-docs/content/en/docs/central/amplify_relnotes/20210430_ampc_relnotes.md

 * Azure Discovery Agent can now read the tags associated to an Azure API and then add those tags to the published API Service and Catalog item.
 * AWS agents now use the AWS SDK 2.0 to communicate with AWS services.

-### Amplify Central API

-A new Amplify Central Traceability API is now available for for dynamically querying traffic metrics directly.
-This API is based on the Lexus query API used in mobile analytics and can be used to retrieve raw metrics for API usage, return codes, and call graph details.
-It provides filtering and aggregation on any transaction attribute.

-The Amplify Central API includes the following enhancements:

-* none

 ### Mesh Governance / Istio agent

 Amplify Central mesh governance enables you to govern and manage your APIs, public and private services, along with the hybrid environments where they are located.